marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 This section discusses the SCHC compression of the CoAP header fields (see {{Section 3 of RFC7252}}), building on what is specified in {{Section 7.1 of RFC8724}}.

+In a SCHC Rule, the first Field Descriptors MUST be those related to the CoAP header fields discussed in this section.
+In particular, such Field Descriptors MUST be listed in the same order according to which the related CoAP header fields are specified in a CoAP message, i.e.: Version; Type; Token Length; Code; Message ID; and Token (if any).
+In the rest of this section, those CoAP header fields are discussed according to such an order.

 ## CoAP Version Field # {#ssec-coap-version-field}

 The Version field is described as bidirectional in a SCHC Rule, and it MUST be elided during SCHC compression, since it always contains the same value.
 In the future, or if a new version of CoAP is defined, new Rules will be needed to avoid ambiguities between versions.